How to Engage An Evaluation Specialist

 When Its Time To Get Some Help

 The modules in this toolset cover basic evaluation analysis techniques that can be conducted with the training included in these modules.
-If you are interested in conducting more advanced assessment analysis, you should engage an evaluation specialist.
+Since case studies involve more advanced and complex assessment analysis, you should engage an evaluation specialist.

 Where To Find Help

 This person could be a consultant, or faculty member from a research or teaching university including community colleges.
 Faculty from universities with an emphasis on research will likely require funds for graduate student assistantships in order to become engaged in your project.
 Faculty from universities with a teaching focus, including community colleges, will be more likely to need partial salary funds to become engaged.
 Some universities have economic or evaluation service groups which may be available to work with you.

 Private consultants are another source of evaluation specialists who are qualified to conduct more sophisticated analysis.
 You can contact the American Evaluation Association www.eval.org and use the "find an evaluator" tool.
 Some states have groups such as the Oregon Program Evaluators Network (OPEN) that can help you find an evaluator.